 Specifically, the right-hand door is sporting a fin, which is being used to channel more air towards the side-mounted intakes.
 Lighter weight materials were used; every panel is said to be new.

 The car also has revised engines, making it more economical.
-Reports suggest that a 200bhp, sub 200g/km of CO2 four-cylinder engine could be available on a new entry-level model.
+Reports suggest that four-cylinder engine could be available on a new entry-level model, delivering up to 200 bhp of motive power and returning carbon dioxide emissions levels of sub 200 g/km.

 The photos also suggest that the car is slightly longer and wider than the current model.
 Obviously, more room will be available for the occupants and the increased size should help high-speed stability.